iotaledger/goshimmer/README.md

 Here, we use the command-line flags to enable the spammer plugin.
 This plugin allows you to send spam transactions to your node.

-### Dashboard
+### Configuring the dashboard

-GoShimmer provides access to a SPA dashboard showing TPS, memory chart, neighbors and a Tangle explorer.
+GoShimmer has a dashboard that displays the current TPS, memory usage, neighbors and a Tangle explorer.

-You can change its configuration (e.g, bind address, port) under the section `dashboard` of the `config.json` file, for example by changing the bind address to `0.0.0.0:8081` to enable the access from remote and/or by enabling the authentication.
+You can change the dashboard configuration (e.g, bind address, port) under the `dashboard` section of the `config.json` file.
+For example, by changing the bind address to `0.0.0.0:8081`, you can enable remote access to the dashboard.

 To access the dashboard, you can use your browser (the default address is `http://127.0.0.1:8081`).